paramita08/Missing-Active-Wikipedians/README.md

-# Paper Accepted at ICADL, 2021
+# When expertise gone missing: uncovering the loss of prolific contributors in Wikipedia

-This is the official repository for our paper accepted at ```ICADL,2021``` titled   **When expertise gone missing: Uncovering theloss of prolific contributors in Wikipedia**.
-The work has been done by Paramita Das, Bhanu Prakash Reddy, Debajit Chakraborty, Soumya Sarkar and Animesh Mukherjee.
+Source code for the paper accepted at ```ICADL,2021```.
+The work is contributed by Paramita Das, Bhanu Prakash Reddy, Debajit Chakraborty, Soumya Sarkar and Animesh Mukherjee.

 ## Overview - The abstract
 Success of planetary-scale online collaborative platforms such as Wikipedia is hinged on active and continued participation of its voluntary contributors.
 The phenomenal success of Wikipedia as a valued multilingual source of information is a testament to the possibilities of collective intelligence.